The tokens are costly for large populations of users and hard to manage for users outside the organization, like...

 Getting started with tokenless two-factor authentication

-In order to provision T2FA services, users are first required to enroll in the service, which can be done through, at minimum, a self-service application or Web-facing portal.
+To provision T2FA services, users are first required to enroll in the service, which can be done through, at minimum, a self-service application or Web-facing portal.
 The user starts the enrollment process by entering his or her personal information and any additional data forwarded to him or her by the T2FA service administrator, which is needed for registration.
 Upon confirmed identification of the user, the organization can then verify whether the user requires strong authentication based on his or her role, or the information he or she wishes to access.

 If the user needs strong authentication services, the application will then ask the user to enter the information of his or her preferred communication channel, such as the mobile phone's details, to enable passcodes to be sent to them.
 Since T2FA systems don't require the users to install any software onto their devices, this means strong authentication through T2FA is compatible with a multitude of end-user devices and saves the business the cost of administration, user education and technical support.